pnewell88/airflow_k8s/examples/git-user/README.md

 helm3 install {release name} airflow-stable/airflow --namespace {ns} --values {path to values file}

 example:
-helm3 install airflow-prod airflow-stable/airflow --namespace airflow-prod --values custom-values.yaml
+helm3 install airflow-prod airflow-stable/airflow  --version 7.13.0 --namespace airflow-prod --values custom-values.yaml
 ```

 Give it a few minutes to spin everything up, then push some example dags to your repo and watch them
 appear on the Airflow UI, available at `kubectl get svc -n airflow-prod` -> find the webserver service
 and follow the url:port to the UI.
-Port forwarding might be necessary
+Port forwarding might be necessary, try that if you can't get to the
+UI directly with the above method.